-As with all equity funds, this fund's share price can fall because of weakness in the broad market, a particular industry, or specific holdings.
-The market as a whole can decline for many reasons, including adverse political or economic developments here or abroad, changes in investor psychology, or heavy institutional selling.
+As with all stock funds, each fund's share price can fall because of weakness in one or more of its primary equity markets, a particular industry, or specific holdings.
+Stock markets can decline for many reasons, including adverse political or economic developments, changes in investor psychology, or heavy institutional selling.
 The prospects for an industry or company may deteriorate because of a variety of factors, including disappointing earnings or changes in the competitive environment.
-In addition, our assessment of companies held in the fund may prove incorrect, resulting in losses or poor performance even in a rising market.
-Finally, the fund's investment approach could fall out of favor with the investing public, resulting in lagging performance versus other types of stock funds.
+In addition, our assessment of companies held in a fund may prove incorrect, resulting in losses or poor performance, even in rising markets.